-When people mention risky activities, showering, bathing, or simply using the bathroom are not often at the top of the list.
+When people describe risky activities, showering, bathing, or simply using the bathroom are not often at the top of the list.

 However, bathing can be one of the riskier daily activities as the bathroom can be the most dangerous room in the house.

 For older adults or individuals with limited mobility, the bathroom can be a tricky place to maneuver.
 Bathrooms are often small with limited space.
 They may have narrow doorways that make them difficult to access and use with a mobility aid.

 Water can also make bathroom surfaces quite slippery.
 This increases the risk for falling.
 However, simply making a few changes can minimize most risks and injuries.

 Below are some general tips for bathroom safety.
 Bathroom safety aids and equipment can help increase the safe function and use of the bathroom, shower, or tub by the person(s) in your care.

 Here are some tips and advice for caregivers on how to make the bathroom safe for older adults.

 - Towel bars, soap dishes, or toilet paper holders should not be used to hold onto or support weight.
 These bathroom fixtures are usually not installed into the studs of the wall.
 They could loosen or break resulting in a serious fall.
 Even towel bars that may seem to be secured into the wall should not be used for support as the bar that is used to hold the towel may break.
 There are plenty of bathroom aids and safety equipment on the market that can replace ordinary bathroom fixtures to make the bathroom safer.